 We know many Australians prefer to be cared for and die comfortably at home.
 Unfortunately, whilst 70% of people say this is their preference, less than 10% of Australians die at home each year.
 Hospice care improves symptom control and quality of life and increases the likelihood that a person’s end of life preferences will be fulfilled.
 The support received by family, carers and friends improves wellbeing and assists with the bereavement process.

-In recent years, both the Federal (National Palliative Care Strategy 2018) and State (Queensland Parliamentary Report: Aged care, end-of-life and palliative care 2020) Governments have acknowledged that more needs to be done to improve access to community-based palliative care in regional areas.
+In recent years, the Federal (Productivity Commission: End-of-life care: Inquiry Report) and State (Queensland Parliamentary Report: Aged care, end-of-life and palliative care 2020) Governments have both publicly acknowledged that more needs to be done to improve access to community-based palliative care in regional areas.